IR reflective and Thermal films?

 Infrared film while versatile under most conditions, does lose reflection or glow in rain, smoke, fog.

-Yes, Thermal and IR reflective films are from the same family… same DNA.
+Yes, Thermal and IR reflective films are from the same basket of apples!

-But their distinct differences and functions do matter to your safety and operation completion.
+But their distinct differences and functions are important to understand in order to choose the correct “infrared” for your purpose.
+It matters to your safety and operation completion.

 And ultimately your family reunion.

-Don’t hesitate to contact me, Tom, I will discuss and discover which film is best for you.
+Don’t hesitate to contact me (Tom), I will help you uncover which film is best for you.

 Stay safe!